Roshith93/100-days-of-code/r5-log.md

 ### DAY4 - JAN 24th 2021

 **Today's Progress** - Learned about Optional Chaining '?.'.
 It is safest way to access object properties even if the intermediate property doesnt' exist.

+### DAY5 - JAN 25th 2021

+**Today's Progress** - Learned about Promises.
+Its different methods like Promise.all, Promise.allSettled, Promise.any and Promise.race